PostHog/posthog.com/contents/tutorials/analyze-surveys-with-chatgpt.md

 Since we submit each survey answer one at a time, it can be quite tedious waiting for the script to complete.
 To improve this, we can batch our survey answers so we analyze multiple at the same time.

-However, an important consideration is that ChatGPT has something called a `token limit`:
+The only constraint is the ChatGPT model `token limit`:

 A `token` can be thought of as roughly 4 characters or 0.75 words.
-When you make an API request, the text in the `messages` parameter is converted into tokens.
-The response from the API is then also converted into tokens.
+When you make an API request, the text in the `messages` parameter and the response from the API are converted into tokens.
 This means that the number of tokens in your API call is number tokens in your request plus the number of tokens in the response.

 The `token limit` refers to the maximum number of tokens that the model can process in a single request.
 If we exceed this limit, the model won't be able to handle the request, resulting in an error.
 Each [model](https://platform.openai.com/docs/models) has a different limit, ranging from approximately 4,000 to 32,000 tokens.